tsujp/tikan/README.md

 ensure you're using **exactly** the version numbers of Noir as specified in the relevant files otherwise your build may not work.

+Currently (and as a goal) the entire project uses the same version of Noir for all circuits involved.

 ```
 Noir 0.19.3 (4e3a5a9)
 acvm-backend-barretenberg 0.15.1